ayoayco/fullstack-webdev-path/README.md

 # Full Stack Web Developer Path

 This is a fork of [shovanch/fullstack-webdev-path](https://github.com/shovanch/fullstack-webdev-path), with additional resources for learning the MEAN Stack.
-Also I have removed the basic web technologies, so in a way, this is for intermediate to advanced web developers.
+Also I might remove the basic web technologies, so in a way, this is for intermediate to advanced web developers.

 This is a guide to learn full-stack web development.
 It is focused on full-stack JavaScript.
 It covers all the way from the fundamentals to React and Node.